 I have deep fried them straight from the freezer, without thawing it.
 So, I should say that you really need not thaw them before frying.

-Can we bake the samosa in Oven?
+Can we bake it in Oven?

-Can we make the samosa in Air fryer?
+Can we make them in Air fryer?

 Yes!
 I have air fried them and trust me it tastes better than the baked ones.
 Here is how I did it.